Trevor Larnach Player Props: Twins vs. Marlins

-After going 3-for-4 with an RBI in his most recent game, Trevor Larnach and the Minnesota Twins face the Miami Marlins (who will start Johnny Cueto) at 6:40 PM ET on Monday.
+On Tuesday, Trevor Larnach (on the back of going 2-for-5 with a triple, a home run and three RBI) and the Minnesota Twins face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 6:40 PM ET.

-In his most recent appearance, he racked up three hits (going 3-for-4 with an RBI) against the Royals.
+In his most recent game, he collected three RBI (going 2-for-5 with a triple and a home run) against the Marlins.

 Trevor Larnach Game Info & Props vs. the Marlins